 Award Process and Criteria

-All complete nomination packets must be submitted to PresidentsOffice@uwf.edu in digital format to facilitate distribution and review to the HARC.
-The President will seek the advice and counsel of the HARC and may also consult with past recipients of awards to help in the determination.
+All complete nomination packets must be submitted to PresidentsOffice@uwf.edu in digital format to facilitate distribution and review to the committee.
+The President will seek the advice and counsel of the committee and may also consult with past recipients of awards to help in the determination.

-After due consideration, the HARC may endorse a different level of recognition than the nominator recommended when the committee members deem a different award to be a better fit for the accomplishments and contributions apparent in the nomination materials.
-In such cases, the HARC Chair will provide a written rationale for this change in honor.
+After due consideration, the committee may endorse a different level of recognition than the nominator recommended when the committee members deem a different award to be a better fit for the accomplishments and contributions apparent in the nomination materials.
+In such cases, the committee chair will provide a written rationale for this change in honor.

 The criteria for personal recognition in the awards in HARC purview include the following characteristics:

-Excellent character exemplifying at least one of the UWF values; including Caring, Collaboration, Distinctiveness, Inclusiveness, Innovation, Quality, Relevance, Integrity, & Stewardship
+- Excellent character exemplifying at least one of the UWF values; including Caring, Collaboration, Distinctiveness, Inclusiveness, Innovation, Quality, Relevance, Integrity, and Stewardship;